Lagos University Teaching Hospital: Harvard Global Health Research Projects

-The Harvard Global Health Institute is the overarching organisation for most of the health initiatives active within the Lagos University Teaching Hospital and the wider health industry in Nigeria.
-Its mission is to address the most “vexing challenges in human health” by using “innovative, evidence-based, collaborative visions” in partnership with hospitals and the public health industry.
+The Harvard Global Health Institute is the overarching organization for most of the health initiatives active within the Lagos University Teaching Hospital and the wider health industry in Nigeria.
+Its mission is to address the most "vexing challenges in human health" by using "innovative, evidence-based, collaborative visions" in partnership with hospitals and the public health industry.

 AIDS Prevention In Nigeria (APIN)

 The Harvard Global Health Institute works closely with LUTH through the APIN Program, to research and investigate modern treatments for HIV/AIDS.
-The APIN Project is a non-governmental organisation registered with the Nigerian Corporate Affairs Commission which was initiated to research and aid the prevention of HIV/AIDS.
+The APIN Project is a non-governmental organization registered with the Nigerian Corporate Affairs Commission which was initiated to research and aid the prevention of HIV/AIDS.
 APIN stands for AIDS Prevention Initiative in Nigeria.
 The initiative has been running since 2000.
 LUTH is a supporter of the project, participating in the health initiative to improve patient care.
 There is also an APIN clinic located at LUTH as a part of the teaching hospital.
 The Harvard School of Public Health (HSPH) helps to fund the project and the first grant of $1.7 million was donated in 2008 to fast track the results of the initiative.
-The project states that their mission is to “provide cutting edge, innovative and sustainable approaches to address…public health” so that Nigeria may improve “program management, service delivery, capacity building, research, strategic information and advocacy in partnership with other stakeholders”.
-The initiative now assists approximately a quarter of people with HIV in Nigeria and provides antiretroviral care to more than 266000 patients in 570 states in Nigeria.
-It now has a budget of more than $120 million and is undergoing the implementation of a partnership with the US Centres for Disease Control and Prevention.
+The project states that their mission is to "provide cutting edge, innovative and sustainable approaches to address…public health" so that Nigeria may improve "program management, service delivery, capacity building, research, strategic information and advocacy in partnership with other stakeholders".
+The initiative now assists approximately a quarter of people with HIV in Nigeria and provides antiretroviral care to more than 266,000 patients in 570 states in Nigeria.
+It now has a budget of more than $120 million and is undergoing the implementation of a partnership with the US Center for Disease Control and Prevention.

-National Institute of Health & Building Research and Innovation in Nigeria's Science (BRAINS)
+National Institute of Health and Building Research and Innovation in Nigeria's Science (BRAINS)

 The College of Medicine at the University of Lagos, in conjunction with LUTH collaborated with the National Institute of Health as well as APIN.
 The BRAINS program is designed to develop and revise the curriculum for those studying at the college of medicine and at LUTH.
-There are three main areas which are emphasised in the curriculum.
-These are: (1) HIV research and training, (2) Community medicine and education of public health in Nigeria and finally (3) Geonomics of infectious disease.
+There are three main areas which are emphasized in the curriculum.
+These are: HIV research and training, community medicine and education of public health in Nigeria and finally genomics of infectious disease.
 The aim is to revise the infrastructure available to students so that education in these three areas can be improved.
-As of 2015 the funding for this project was US$641,000 US Dollars.
+As of 2015, the funding for this project was US$641,000.
 The project commenced in 2015 and is ongoing.